ericc-ch/ai-studio-api/README.md

 A server that exposes Google AI Studio as an OpenAI compatible API.
 It achieves this by automating a web browser (via Playwright) to interact with the Google AI Studio interface.

+This can also be particularly useful for debugging prompts, as you can see the full conversation history in Google AI Studio.

 ## How it Works

 The server operates by launching a browser instance (non-headless) controlled by Playwright.
 When an API request is received (e.g., for a chat completion), the server translates this request into a series of automated actions within the Google AI Studio web interface.
-This typically includes:
+These actions are:

 - Navigating to the AI Studio chat new prompt page.
 - Selecting the specified model.